TheTicketKing.com is a ticket resale marketplace, not a box office or venue. Ticket price may be above or below face value.

 The Timberwolves kept “mega-talents” small forward Andre Wiggins and center Karl Anthony-Towns, considered to be the best young big man in the league.
 They traded former slam dunk champion Zach LaVine, 2016 lottery pick Kris Dunn, and 2017 lottery pick Lauri Markkanen to the Chicago Bulls for Jimmy Butler and the rights to the Bulls 2 017 first-round draft choice center Justin Patton.
 They also traded point guard Ricky Rubio to the Jazz for their 2018 first-round draft choice.
 We will see if the shakeup finally gets the Wolves to the playoffs for the first time in 14 years this season.

-The Minnesota Timberwolves ended 13 years of frustration and heartache a year ago when they defeated the Denver Nuggets in the last game of the season, and jumped into the playoffs.
+The Minnesota Timberwolves ended 13 years of frustration and heartache when they defeated the Denver Nuggets in the last game of the season and jumped into the playoffs.
 For the Timberwolves, it was their first appearance in the playoffs since 2004, when Kevin Garnett won the MVP award and led the Wolves to the Western Conference Finals.

 The highlight of the Timberwolves' off-season didn’t happen until the start of this season.
-All offseason long, the Wolves dealt with an unhappy Jimmy Butler, and finally traded him on November 12 to the Philadelphia 76ers along with Justin Patton for Jerryd Bayless, Robert Covington, Dario Saric, and a future second-round draft choice.
+During the offseason, the Wolves dealt with an unhappy Jimmy Butler and finally traded him on November 12 to the Philadelphia 76ers, along with Justin Patton for Jerryd Bayless, Robert Covington, Dario Saric, and a future second-round draft choice.
 Even though the trade did not happen until November, the Wolves operated all off-season knowing they would lose Butler.
 They did hold the 20th selection overall in the draft, which they used on shooting guard Josh Okogie from Georgia Tech.
 They re-signed point guard Derrick Rose in free agency and added power forward Anthony Tolliver late.
 Still, the offseason was all about the Butler trade, who for the record, is already causing problems in Philadelphia.

 Recently Viewed Links